Visiting Alice Hyde

 Inpatient/Acute Care and Emergency Department:

-Adult inpatient units: One support person that can pass the pre-screening process for entry is allowed to visit during visitation hours.
+Adult inpatient units: Two support persons that can pass the pre-screening process for entry are allowed to visit during visitation hours.
 Visitation hours will be held daily between 12pm-2pm and 5pm-7pm.
-We encourage limiting the number of support persons that visit daily but do allow support persons to switch out during the visitation hours, however only one person is permitted at a time.
+We encourage limiting the number of support persons that visit daily but do allow support persons to switch out during the visitation hours, however only two persons are permitted at a time.